[2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]

 Mock exams may sound difficult, but the point is to use Udemy courses to advance your studies

 [CLF-C02 Edition] This is all you need!
-AWS Certified Cloud Practitioner Exam Pass Course (Includes 300 Exam Questions)
+AWS Certified Cloud Practitioner Exam Preparation Course (Includes 300 practice exam questions)

-you've purchased it, you'll be forced to study, and you'll be less likely to slack off.
+you've bought it, you'll be forced to study whether you like it or not, and you'll be less likely to procrastinate.

 2-1: Memorize the answer roughly